RobinHeidenis/shoppinglist/README.md

 # shoppinglist

+> [!WARNING]
+> This code is really bad, and will no longer be maintained, so I made a [new one](https://github.com/RobinHeidenis/hermes)

 A shopping list made for my family.
 More info can be found on [this page](https://robin.heidenis.com/projects/shoppinglist) It uses Reactjs and uses an [Express backend](https://github.com/RobinHeidenis/Shopping-List-Backend).
 For